goodeggs/bites/src/documents/posts/2014-12-17-selenium-webdriver-nodejs-tutorial.md

 asking for its text.

-Once we've clicked, we check the browser's current URL with `@driver.getCurrentUrl()`, and compare it to our expectation, which is that it should be the homepage.
+Once we've clicked, we check the browser's current URL with `@driver.getCurrentUrl()` and compare it to our expectation that it should be the homepage.

 ## Extra credit: Understanding the webdriver promise manager

-`selenium-webdriver` allows you to write your code in a declarative, straightforward style, despite the fact that in reality everything is happening asynchronously.
-This makes for really readable tests, which is great.
+`selenium-webdriver` allows you to write your code in a declarative, straightforward style despite the fact that in reality everything is happening asynchronously.
+This makes for really readable tests!

-On the other hand, if you're used to writing async code in Node.JS, using promises or the more idiomatic node callback style, reading and writing webdriver tests might be a little bit jarring at first.
+On the other hand, if you're used to writing async code in Node.JS using promises or the more idiomatic node callback style, reading and writing webdriver tests might be a little bit jarring at first.
 For example, you might have expected that last test to have been written like this: